 ASAP works with food relief sites to assess needs on a community-by-community basis.
 Sites can include food banks, charitable prepared food services, or child and adult care feeding sites.
 Next, ASAP contracts with a farm to supply one or more sites.
 The contract can include subsidizing the cost of packaging, delivery, or products.
 It may be customized to fit different types of farms and relief sites.

-If you are a farmer and would like your products to be considered for this program, please complete this interest form.
+If you are a farmer and would like your products to be considered for this program for the 2021 season, please complete this interest form.